paulmasson/sagemath-docs/README.md

 ## Issues

-* arctan2 has a couple wrong exact values!
+* arctan2 has a couple wrong exact values

 * arccot/acot, arcsec/asec and arccsc/acsc do not evaluate exactly for special values

 * ditto for a slew of hyperbolic functions

+* ditto for Jacobi elliptic functions

 * polylog does not evaluate numerically for negative orders